Nishanth619/Fruit-Classification-using-XceptionV3-Apples-Bananas-Grapes-Mangoes-and-Strawberries/README.md

-echo "# Fruit Classification using XceptionV3
+# Fruit Classification using XceptionV3

 This project uses the **XceptionV3** model to classify images of five different types of fruits: **Apples, Bananas, Grapes, Mangoes, and Strawberries**.
 The model is trained using transfer learning and fine-tuned for improved accuracy.